Allan Karl – Why Authors Should Start a Podcast or Video Series and How to Startstrong>

-Allan Karl’s bestselling book, FORKS: A Quest for Culture, Cuisine, and Connection, brings to life his three-year motorcycle adventure in stories, photos, and food from each of the 35 countries he traveled.
+Allan Karl’s bestselling book, Forks: A Quest for em> em>Culture, Cuisine, and Connection, brings to life his three-year motorcycle adventure in stories, photos, and food from each of the 35 countries he traveled.
 A dynamic and inspiring professional speaker, Allan has explored blogging, video storytelling, and live online events to share his own journeys, the stories from the people he meets along the way, and a wide variety of podcast guests.
-Before embarking on his adventures, Allan co-founded Wirestone; a national digital agency, which Accenture acquired in 2017.
-He brought his knowledge from Wirestone to his career as an author and speaker, including brand positioning, customer research, marketing strategy, promotions, design, and technology enablement.
-Find out more about Allan at www.allankarl.com, worldrider.com, and forksthebook.com.
+Before embarking on these adventures, he co-founded Wirestone, a national digital agency that Accenture acquired in 2017.
+He brought his knowledge from Wirestone to his career as an author and speaker, including brand positioning, customer research, marketing strategy, promotions, design and technology enablement, all that stuff that we all need to know about.
+You can find out more about Allan at AllanKarl.com, at worldrider.com, and forksthebook.com.

-Join us here on May 18, 2022 at 10:00am PT
+May 18, 2022 at 10:00am PT

 - Listen to Allan’s Journeys Webcast

-- Allan Karl Website (speaker)
+- Allan Karl Website

 - WorldRider Website